efficacy/stackmob-java-client-sdk/README.md

 We encourage contributions to the StackMob SDK.
 If you'd like to contribute, fork this repository and make your changes.
 Before you submit a pull request to us with your changes, though, please keep the following in mind:

 1. Please be sure that your code runs on Android 2.2 and above.
 2. Please be sure to test your code against live StackMob servers.
-To do, use com.stackmob.sdk.StackMobTestCommon in your tests so that you can change your API keys in one place.
+To do, make sure to set the STACKMOB_KEY and STACKMOB_SECRET env variables (or JVM vars) to your app's key & secret
 3. If your tests must run with a specific server configuration (ie: specific object model, etc...), please include a descr

 # Copyright